CharlesEtieve/Komoju-Demo/README.md

 To run unit tests, launch this command : ./gradlew :app:testDevelopmentDebugUnitTest

+I would love to have more time to add unit tests on my viewmodels too with UnconfinedTestDispatcher.

 I need also to tell you that a REST API to listen for payment status updates is not the best option.
 For best performance and convenience I would use GRPC to listen for change.